 A patch created in Pure Data (Pd) uses notes on a MIDI keyboard to trigger short samples of the bird song.
 Additional controllers were used to manipulate the audio, changing speed, delay, spatial effects and filtering, to explore the full range of starling vocalisations.
 Finally pitch tracking algorithms were used to target certain frequencies of bird call and reproduce them as synthesized sound.

-Starling Broadcast was exhibited in the disused Folkestone Harbour Signal Box, yards from the roost site, as part of the Profound Sound Festival 2019, with over 500 people visiting the space across two days.
+Starling Broadcast was exhibited in a disused railway signal box in Folkestone Harbour, yards from the roost site, as part of the Profound Sound Festival 2019.
+Over 500 people visited the space across two days.

 The piece has subsequently been aired on Radiophrenia – a temporary art radio station, broadcast live from Glasgow’s Centre for Contemporary Arts in 2019.